Better-Papers/sciblog/src/posts/dbo/dbo.md

 #### Combining Labeling with Transcriptomics

+The studies of neural progenitors have been dependent on these labeling strategies.
-These labeling strategies have given us a wealth of information but their utility could be much greater if combined with other modalities.
+Yet, their utility could be much greater if we could precisely combine the labeling readouts with transcriptome-wide measurements.
 Current studies utilizing these labeling strategies are generally limited to imaging in conjunction with immunofluorescence labeling [@telleySequentialTranscriptional2016], cell sorting [@luComprehensiveView2022], and a limited set of genes using FISH [@westSpatiotemporalPatterns2022].

-In order to combine these labeling strategies with scRNA-Seq methods, we need to label these tags with oligonucleotides.
+In order to combine these labeling strategies with scRNA-Seq methods, we need to label these tags with oligonucleotides [@blackCODEXMultiplexed2021; @stoeckiusSimultaneousEpitope2017].
+For CFSE and iCOUNT, I will use oligonucleotide-conjugated antibodies to FITC [@goodProliferationTracing2019], EGFP, and mCherry, respectively.
+Linking EdU to an oligonucleotide has proven more technically challenging as we do not want to use antibodies as these neccessitate harsh epitope unmasking.
-We have designed an assay in which biotin azide is clicked on to EdU and subsequently detected with oligonucleotide-conjugated streptavidin.
-CFSE can be labeled with anti-FITC antibodies with good efficacy [@goodProliferationTracing2019].
+Instead, I designed an assay in which biotin azide is reacted with EdU and subsequently detected with oligonucleotide-conjugated streptavidin.
+CFSE can be labeled with anti-FITC antibodies with good efficacy.

-We have preliminary data demonstrating the detection of oligonucleotide-tagged EdU along with flow cytometric detection of oligonucleotide-conjugated antibodies to CFSE. iCOUNT markers mCherry and EGFP can also be labeled with their respective antibodies.
-This oligonucleotide conjugation technique could also be applied to other transcriptome-wide techniques, such as FISH.
+I plan to use sci-RNA-seq3 [@martinOptimizedProtocol2022], a cost-efficient method that would allow us to scale our analysis to larger cell numbers and conditions.
+Afterwards, I will use the software I wrote along with published softwares, such as kallisto, to run the processing pipeline.
+Differential gene expression analysis can be done using the likelihood ratio test comparing the expression value between cells in different conditions.
+Heterogeneity can be initially assessed using embeding methods, such as tSNE and UMAP.

 #### Validation

 We will perform validation of these labeling techniques using _in vitro_ cell culture experiment with the HEK293T and Jurkat cell lines.
-To establish the ground truth of cell cycle parameters, we will employ the Fluorescent Ubiquitination-based Cell Cycle Indicator (FUCCI) [@bajarFluorescentIndicators2016] in a live cell imaging experiment.
-This system has been established in the lab.
+To establish the ground truth of cell cycle parameters, we will employ the Fluorescent Ubiquitination-based Cell Cycle Indicator (FUCCI) [@bajarFluorescentIndicators2016] to track the cell cycle in a live cell imaging experiment.
+This FUCCI system has been established in the lab and clonal population of cell lines have been generated.

-To determine the senstivity of the detection of the change in rate, we will pulse cells with EdU/CFSE alongside with pharmacological agents that perturb the cell cycle, such as hydroxyurea and etoposide.
+To determine the senstivity of the detection of the change in rate, we will pulse cells with EdU/CFSE alongside with pharmacological agents that perturb the cell cycle, such as hydroxyurea and nocodazole.
 We will collect the cells for sequencing after several chase intervals.
 This would be done in concordance with the tricycle algorithm, which phases the position a cell is in its cell cycle from its transcriptional state [@zhengUniversalPrediction2022].
-This differs substantially from the standard method of artificially binning the cell cycle into four phases and analyzing them separately.
+Tricycle provides substantially higher resolution compared to the standard method of artificially binning the cell cycle into four phases and analyzing them separately.

+### Aim 2a: Investigate how specification of neuronal subtypes is affected by key parameters of the cell cycle

+Prior studies have established Sox9 as a mediator for cell cycle length in a subgroup of radial progenitor cells with reduced neurogenic behavior [@fabra-beserDifferentialExpression2021].
+This is in agreement with other studies using pharmacological approaches to slow the cell cycle [@mitchell-dickAcuteLengthening2020].
+Here, we plan to extend the results of these studies by performing a transcriptome-wide characterization of radial progenitor cell population and their temporal behaviors using the tools described in Aim 1.
+Using mice from various timepoints during development between E10.5 and E15.5, I will infer a set of other differentially expressed genes that correlate to the position of the cell in a cell cycle, along with other parameters of the cell cycle.

+Furthermore, by using the high-resolution tracing capabilities of our tools, we could study in parallel the behaviors of heterogeneous populations and identify key differences in their transcriptomic signature.
+As a validation, we plan to test whether we rediscover _Sox9_ in our dataset as differentially expressed.

+### Aim 2b: Demonstrate the effect of cell cycle perturbation on fate specification using genetic and pharmacological approaches

+The role of the cell cycle dynamics in neurogenesis is made apparant through genetic or pharmacological perturbation.
+In humans, heterochronic mutations have been associated with microcephaly [@doobinMicrocephalyCell2016].
+Furthermore, microcephaly secondary to Zika virus infection has been associated with mitotic catastrophe in neural progenitor cells [@rychlowskaZikaVirus2022].
+In experimental settings, mutations in genes, such as _Magoh_, [@sheehanDosagedependentRequirements2020] have been shown to result in mitotic defects.
+I plan to use a mouse line our lab experience with, the _Pantr2_ KO mice [@augustinPantr2Transacting2022].
+_Pantr2_ is a long non-coding RNA that alters cell cycle dynamics and I plan to probe in detail the mechanisms of such alterations through tools developed in Aim 1.

+### Data analysis

+I will reconstruction of cellular histories by integrating transcriptiomic data with tracer data.
+The cell cycle kinetics can be inferred using the CycleFlow algorithm [@jollyCycleFlowSimultaneously2022].
+By using the tracer as a covariate, I will initially perform regression analysis to discover differentially regulated genes in cells with different cell cycle kinetics. alongside with This approach will enable us to both implicate known pathways in specific cellular contexts and discover new functional groupings of co-regulated genes that affect the fate specification of distinct neuronal subtypes in relation to the impact of prolonged mitosis on microcephaly and associated developmental disorders.

+Additionally, I will use my lab's experience with latent space representations to develop analytic approaches that is more representative of the complex biology compared to marker gene-based techniques.
+These analyses allow me to discover new functional groupings of co-regulated genes that affect the fate specification of distinct neuronal subtypes in relation to the impact of prolonged mitosis on microcephaly and associated developmental disorders.

 #### Anticipated problems that might arise and alternative plans to accomplish the specific aims if these problems arise

-I have successfully tested various aspects of the assays mentioned in Aim 1 _in vitro_.
+I have preliminary data demonstrating _in vitro_ success of these methods through the detection of oligonucleotide-tagged EdU using sci-RNA-Seq3 along with flow cytometric detection of oligonucleotide-conjugated antibodies to CFSE.
+The major risk that remains is the adaptation of the method to _in vivo_ conditions.
+However, both EdU and CFSE are in widespread use, and we do not anticipate major difficulties.
-If the described labeling approaches can not be used _in vivo_, we can fallback to using only fluorescent reporters alongside FISH.
+If they do not work, we can fallback to using fluorescent reporters alongside FISH techniques.

-### Aim 2a: Test how specification of neuronal subtypes is differentially affected by the number and rate of neural progenitor division

-Get parameters for cell cycle model.
-Single-molecule fluorescence in situ hybridization (smFISH) is [@rajImagingIndividual2008] I also have successfully designed and executed a pilot MERFISH experiment.
-Pan

-Cell autonomous from transplant experiment.
-Data from migrating cells.
-Organization of

-However, this technique does not provide information about the spatial context of the cells, as the cells are dissociated and analyzed independently.
-Due to IKN, gaining spatial context is useful.
-Transcriptomic state.

-List of differential genes in different phases of the cell cycle, linked to fate specification.

-Spatial transcriptomics, on the other hand, allows for the identification and quantification of gene expression in situ within a tissue, providing information about the spatial distribution of gene expression.
-This technique enables the visualization of gene expression patterns within the context of the tissue, revealing insights into the spatial organization of cell types and cell-to-cell interactions.

-By combining these two techniques, researchers can gain a more comprehensive understanding of gene expression in complex tissues. scRNA-seq can be used to identify cell types and gene expression signatures, while spatial transcriptomics can provide information about the spatial distribution of these signatures within the tissue.
-This approach can help identify cell-to-cell communication and signaling pathways that are important for normal tissue development and function, as well as for understanding how these processes may be disrupted in disease.

-scRNA-seq provides an unbiased view of the transcriptome, albeit with high dropout rates.
-FISH-based techniques must be specified using probes but have >90% detection efficiency.

-Tricycle phase of cells from published data.

-There are fast cyclers and slow cyclers and we want to know what the differences are between them.
-We know that

-Sox9 case, heterogeneity within progenitor population.
-We want to screen all the genes at once.

-Test whether we rediscover Sox9 as a difference factor.

-This is FlashTag with sequencing, tie the amount to individual cells.

-We can just sort the cells.

-Birthdating cells and correlate with transcriptional data.

-### Aim 2b: Demonstrate the effect of cell cycle perturbation on fate specification using genetic and pharmacological approaches

-Our lab has experience with _Pantr2_ KO mice. _Pantr2_ is a long non-coding RNA

 ### Tentative sequence for the investigation